 A chemical peel is a resurfacing treatment, that uses active ingredients in a chemical solution.
 It is applied on your skin with the aim of removing the superficial layers of the existing skin to promote the growth of new, smoother, healthier skin.

-Superficial and medium peels are considered very safe treatments, with very low risk and clear results, as long as they are performed by a trained, qualified professional.
+Superficial and medium peels are considered very safe treatments, with very low risk and proven results, as long as they are performed by a trained, qualified professional.
 Usually, they can be performed as a course and can be repeated regularly, without any risk concerns and have limited downtime.

-Chemical or natural?
+Chemical or natural ?

 They all sound very chemically complex substances, but there are few interesting facts to know before getting worried.
 Glycolic acid is an anti-ageing champion derived from sugarcane.
 Salicylic acid is an oil-soluble acid, naturally found in willow tree.
 Lactic acid can be naturally found in our muscles, is a by-product of the anaerobic respiration, produced by bacteria in yogurt and our guts.

-What are the chemical peels best for?
+What are the chemical peels best for ?

 Acids can work magic on your skin tone and brightness with the condition of selecting the right ones for your skin.⠀⠀⠀⠀⠀⠀⠀⠀⠀